adnammit/notes/systemArchitecture.md

 * used for streaming multimedia content, large large images or video

 ### CLIENT-SIDE VS SERVER-SIDE RENDERING
-* the client requests data and the browser receives the response, then rendering it as html on the page
+* first, how do web pages do? the client requests data and the browser receives the response, then renders it as html on the page
 * the browser has several components that all work together to convert the response into an html page
 	- browser engine
 	- rendering engine